tinymce/tinymce-docs/_includes/configuration/table-column-resizing.md

 > **Note**: The table_column_resizing option requires the `table` plugin.
 {% endif %}

-The `table_column_resizing` option sets whether a table is resized when a user resizes a table column.
+The `table_column_resizing` option sets whether a table or other columns are resized when a user resizes a table column.

 There are two settings: